-Start and Finish

-Bristol Temple Meads Station
+Start and Finish Bristol Temple Meads Length 7.0 miles (11.2 km).

-Length

-11.9 km (7.4 mi).
 Allow 3 hours plus sightseeing.

-Toughnes

-3/10 with 250 m of ascent.
-All tarmac.

-S

-OS Explorer 155 (Bristol and Bath) or 154 (Bristol West), but Google Maps / Openstreetmap on your phone / a city map (in Visit Bristol tourist pamphlets) is better

-Walk Notes

-This is a city walk through Bristol's historic centre to the wealthy hillside suburb of Clifton, which has a picturesque iconic suspension bridge across the dramatic River Avon gorge just off its village green.

-Starting from the main station, pass St Mary Redcliffe Church (free), Queen Square (restored Georgian Square), the floating harbour (waterfront area with cafes, museums, historic ships, etc.), Spike Island (historic dockyard buildings, cranes and railway), M Shed (museum of Bristol life and history, free), The Matthew (museum ship replica, free), Arnolfini Gallery (free), Bordeaux Quay (bars and restaurants), Millennium Square, We The Curious (kids science museum, pay), Bristol Cathedral (free), College Green,

-Brandon Hill (hillside park), Cabot Tower (free), Bristol Museum and Art Gallery (free), RWA (Royal West of England Academy, pay), Clifton's grand houses and crescents, Clifton Village (independent shops and cafes), Clifton Suspension Bridge (free) and visitor centre (museum, free), street murals, the old town, St Nicholas (covered) Market.
+Toughnes s 3 / 10 with 500 feet (150 m) of ascent.
+All tarmac. Мар OS Explorer 155 (Bristol and Bath) or 154 (Bristol West), but Google Maps / Openstreetmap on your phone / a city map (in Visit Bristol tourist pamphlets) is better Walk Notes This is a city walk through Bristol's historic centre to the wealthy hillside suburb of Clifton, which has a picturesque iconic suspension bridge across the dramatic River Avon gorge just off its village green.
+Starting from the main station, pass St Mary Redcliffe Church (free), Queen Square (restored Georgian Square), the floating harbour (waterfront area with cafes, museums, historic ships, etc.), Spike Island (historic dockyard buildings, cranes and railway), M Shed (museum of Bristol life and history, free), The Matthew (museum ship replica, free), Arnolfini Gallery (free), Bordeaux Quay (bars and restaurants), Millennium Square, We Are Curious (kids science museum, pay), Bristol Cathedral (free), College Green, Brandon Hill (hillside park), Cabot Tower (free), Bristol Museum and Art Gallery (free), RWA (Royal West of England Academy, pay), Clifton's grand houses and crescents, Clifton Village (independent shops and cafes), Clifton Suspension Bridge (free) and visitor centre (museum, free), street murals, the old town, St Nicholas (covered) Market.
 St Peter's Church (ruin), Castle park (riverside park with ruins).
 The destination of the walk is the iconic suspension bridge over the narrow but deep river Avon Gorge - quite spectacular by UK standards.
 Lots of photo opportunities of the bridge and gorge!
 Just over the bridge (free for pedestrians) is the recommended visitor centre / museum (free, donation).
-Overlooking the bridge is a tea room in an observation tower with a nice roof top terrace.
+Overlooking the bridge is a tea room with a nice roof top terrace.

+Bristol and the Clifton Suspension Bridge walk

-The Clifton Suspension Bridge was originally designed by Isambard Kingdom Brunel, one of the greatest figures of Britain's 19th C Industrial Revolution, to cross the river Avon.
+The Clifton Suspension Bridge was originally designed by Brunel, one of the greatest figures of Britain's 19thC Industrial Revolution, to cross the river Avon.
 Still in the age of sail, it had to be a very high bridge to allow sailing ships to pass underneath to Bristol's harbour.
 However, soon after construction started in 1830, the 1831 Bristol riots, in favour of the (voting) Reform Act, caused a lack of economic confidence, and the bridge was never finished.
 Thirty years later, 3 years after his death, his plans for the suspension bridge were (substantially) updated, and it was completed as a tribute to him.
 The bridge is still in use today.